Home

 Mellotron used:

 Well, you could never accuse me of not going to inordinate lengths to track down obscure Mellotron music for you, even when I fail.
 Date Bait were an '80s US outfit; trash aesthetic turned up to eleven, 'production' somewhere around the zero mark.
-I Split on Your Grave (paraphrased from the horror flick, of course) is both brilliant and crap, usually at the same time, band-written numbers like Graveyard Stomp, Bog Baby and the great The Pagoda Mystery rubbing over-reverbed shoulders with the likes of the Stooges' I Got A Right, the Dictators' Master Race Rock, Eddie and the Hot Rods' (!)
+I Split on Your Grave (riffing on the horror flick, of course) is both brilliant and crap, usually at the same time, band-written numbers like Graveyard Stomp, Bog Baby and the great The Pagoda Mystery rubbing over-reverbed shoulders with the likes of the Stooges' I Got A Right, the Dictators' Master Race Rock, Eddie and the Hot Rods' (!)
 Do Anything You Wanna Do and a hilarious effort at the now (rightly) disgraced Gary Glitter's Didn't Know I Love You... [sic], a.k.a.
 Didn't Know I Loved You Till I Saw You Rock'n'Roll.
 Plenty of snatches of horror film dialogue inserted between tracks, too; play 'spot your favourite film' here.

 Datura (France)